hislittlecuzin/Snopek-Rollback-Steamworks-FP-Template/README.md

 Needs C#.
 Used Visual Studio 2022 Community Edition.
 (Free for Individuals... maybe also free for very small companies with commercial use... maybe free for sole proprieterships with commercial use.)
-Uses Facepunch's Steamworks implementation https://github.com/Facepunch/Facepunch.Steamworks https://wiki.facepunch.com/steamworks/
+Uses Facepunch's Steamworks implementation https://github.com/Facepunch/Facepunch.Steamworks
+Documentation:
+https://wiki.facepunch.com/steamworks/
 Read the "Classes" sections for the class you want to use.
 It assumes intermediate or above programmer skill, so it doesn't tell you much.
 Break stuff, see what happens, learn.

 # For Builds
 Make sure you copy over the `steam_api64.dll` and put it next to the `.exe` for standalone execution.
+Currently ONLY suppoorts windows.
+You'd have to build Facepunch Steamworks if you want to support other platforms & figure out how to get the `.csproj` to take that stuff.

 # Access Steamworks Functionality:
 NOT COMPATIBLE WITH GODOTSTEAM!
 YOU CAN ONLY USE FACEPUNCH STEAMWORKS